 Ernakulam railway station is at about 110 km and Cochin international airport at 130 km away from Munnar.

 2. Kumarakom – an Exotically Romantic Destination

 Located at about 16 km from Kottayam town, Kumarakom is a beautiful village formed by a group of small islands in Vembanad Lake.
-With swaying coconut trees, green paddy fields, rich mangrove forests, enchanting white lilies, envious vegetation and a soothing climate, Kumarakom is referred as “Green Paradise on Earth”.
-The National Geographic Magazine has listed this fascinating destination as one of the must-see places in a life time.
-It will provide you thrilling experience of backwater cruise, fishing and site seeing.
+With swaying coconut trees, green paddy fields, rich mangrove forests, enchanting white lilies, envious vegetation, and a soothing climate, Kumarakom is referred to as “Green Paradise on Earth”.
+National Geographic Magazine has listed this fascinating destination as one of the must-see places in a lifetime.
+It will provide you thrilling experience of backwater cruise, fishing, and sight-seeing.

 The unique attraction of Kumarakom is its Bird sanctuary spread across 14 acres, which is a safe abode of several migratory birds like Siberian stork, wild duck, etc. Kumarakom is an enchanting destination of Kerala Backwaters.
 You can have a memorable backwater cruise through the Vembanad Lake in a traditional houseboat savoring the delicious Kerala cuisine.
 The atmosphere in Kumarakom is alluring; it will make you more romantic.
 It is one of the best places to visit in Kerala with your partner for a memorable honeymoon experience.

 The nearest railway station is Kottayam at 16 km away.
 Cochin international airport is 85 km away.